mhertel278/PyBer_Analysis/README.md

 ![chart](analysis/Pyber_fare_summary.png)

-However, the fare totals for weeks in January are much lower for urban areas than they are in later months, indiciating an increase in the number of rides needed in urban cities in later months.
+However, the fare totals for weeks in January are much lower for urban areas than they are in later months, indiciating a greater demand for rides in urban cities in later months.
 For suburban and rural areas, the weekly fares do show some weeks stronger than others, but there is less of a pattern from which to draw any meaningfull conclusions.

 ## Summary and Recommendations

+In summary, while rides in urban areas supply the ride-sharing company the highes gross revenue, the low average fares per ride and per driver make each ride much less profitable than rides in rural and suburban areas.
+I would make the following recommendations to the company to enhance the profitability of their business:

-- continue to expand to more urban and suburban areas
+- Continue to expand to more urban and suburban areas.
+    While each ride provides less revenue in urban areas than in rural areas, continuing to service more urban and suburban areas where demand for rides is higher will continue to result in more gross revenue

-- fewer urban drivers overall
+- Employ fewer drivers per urban city
+    To increase the profitability of the business in urban areas, the company should cut the number of drivers it employs in each city throughout the year.

-- fewer urban and suburban drivers in Jan
+- Employ fewer urban drivers in January
+    Because of the reduced revenue from rides in January in urban areas, the company should employ fewer urban drivers in January, then begin to hire more drivers in later months with higher demand.

-- raise fare rate in urban areas
+- Raise fare rates in urban areas.
+    Because the demand for rides in urban areas is so much higher, but the length of each ride is much shorter, the company could charge a higher rate in urban areas to generate more revenue from each ride.